knightsUCF/CarRacing/Log.md

 Refactor and fix code, which will break.
 To keep all the Clear.X() stuff out of Game.cs and instead put in Garbage.cs.

+Also refactor "counts" in Data, since we moved them.

 # Variable Reward on Loot